Smoac/openbis-fork/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 openBIS V3 JavaScript API is compatible with TypeScript.
 All V3 API types are described in "openbis.esm.d.ts" TypeScript declaration file (located next to "openbis.esm.js").
 Thanks to that file your TypeScript webapps can take advantage of V3 API without giving up on the type safety.

+TypeScript type declarations are also available together with our ESM bundle in the NPM registry at: https://www.npmjs.com/package/@openbis/openbis.esm

 Below is an example of TypeScript code that uses V3 API ("openbis.esm.js" and "openbis.esm.d.ts" files are assumed to be in the same folder as the TypeScript code).
 ```html